thuliteio/getdoks.org/content/docs/recipes/menus/index.md

     collapsibleSidebar = true
 ```

-You have the option to let Doks auto generate the section menu from the directory folder (tree) structure (no manual configuration needed and respects set weight).

-The auto generated section menu is available for both the collapsibile section menu and the default section menu.
+You now have the option to let Doks __auto__ generate the section menu from the directory folder (tree) structure.
+No manual configuration needed and respects set weight.
+Available for both the collapsibile section menu and the default one.

 ### Add to docs menu

-Set first level menu items in `./config/_default/menus/menus.en.toml`:
+Set __first__ level menu items in `./config/_default/menus/menus.en.toml`:

 ```toml
 ..